Humanities Cultural Programme - Bringing the humanities to new audiences

 Through the Steering Group, the Cultural Programme brings together representatives from Humanities faculties, museums and libraries in a new collaboration to maximise the impact of Oxford’s expertise, collections and partnerships.
 It works in partnership with cultural organisations in Oxford, and national and international organisations.
 It will also have an important role in connecting Ethics in AI with cultural discourse and production.

-The Humanities Cultural Programme is developed and delivered by an experienced arts administration team alongside TORCH, led by Dr Victoria McGuinness, Head of Humanities Cultural Partnerships and Programming.
+The Humanities Cultural Programme is developed and delivered by an experienced arts administration team led by John Fulljames, HCP Director.